USPTO Patent Drawing Requirements 2026: Free 37 CFR 1.84 Compliance Checklist

 - Formatted Layouts: The system ensures that margins and reference character sizes are consistent across your entire figure set.

-- Reduced Friction: By providing a "USPTO-ready" output from the start, PatentFig minimizes the risk of receiving a "Notice to File Corrected Papers," allowing counsel to focus on the strength of the claims rather than the width of the margins.
+- Reduced Friction: By providing a "USPTO-ready" output from the start, PatentFig AI minimizes the risk of receiving a "Notice to File Corrected Papers," allowing counsel to focus on the strength of the claims rather than the width of the margins.

-For professionals looking to streamline their drafting workflow without sacrificing quality, integrating a tool like PatentFig can significantly reduce the overhead of patent prosecution.
+For professionals looking to streamline their drafting workflow without sacrificing quality, integrating a tool like PatentFig AI can significantly reduce the overhead of patent prosecution.
 Try it on your next application to see how automation can turn a complex compliance checklist into a one-click reality.

 Create Patent Figures Faster

 Ready to turn rough sketches, CAD screenshots, or prompts into patent-ready visuals?
-Open the PatentFig generator.
+Open the PatentFig AI generator.

 Author